 Is cosine similarity always the best choice for text embedding search?

 While implementing text embedding search for a Retrieval Augmented Generation (RAG) demo, I wondered if cosine similarity is always the best similarity measure to use.
 There are other measures, including dot product and Euclidean distance (L2).
-I learned that if the vectors are normalized, all these three measures produce the same rankings.
-Let’s lay it all out, starting with some context.
+I learned that all these three measures produce the same rankings, as long as the vectors are normalized.

 What are text embeddings

-Text embeddings are arrays of numbers (vectors) that capture the meaning and relationships between words and concepts.
-You can also think of vectors as coordinates: text embeddings that are close to each other are derived from text that has similar meaning, which makes them ideal for implementing document search.
+Text embeddings are arrays of numbers (vectors) that capture the meaning and relationships of words and concepts.
+Think of these vectors as coordinates: embeddings close to each other represent text with similar meanings.
+This makes them suitable for powering document search.

-To compute a text embedding, you can use an open source model or a proprietary one.
-The MTEB leaderboard provides a great overview.
+To compute a text embedding, you can use an open model or a proprietary one.
+The MTEB leaderboard provides a great overview of different options.
 MTEB is a benchmark that compares the performance of text embedding models over different types of tasks.
 For my demo, I used Vertex AI text embeddings

 Implementing text embedding search